 For the passionate safari lover, the utter beauty of the Okavango is complemented by the high concentration of wildlife located in its vicinity.
 In the ‘dry-season’ months of July through to October, the Okavango attracts a reported 5 million mammals in their search for water.
 Game viewing is outstanding with many ways to explore this region either by vehicle, motorised boat, walking or mokoro (a traditional dugout canoe).
 Add to this, the fact that the great majority of the Okavango is divided into private concessions (or reserves) and most only reachable by light aircraft flights, safaris are only available to guests staying in the camps, which guarantees that those guests will enjoy unprecedented levels of exclusivity, service and privacy.
-The level of guiding is second to none as the guides have grown up in the local areas, providing guests with the most outstanding knowledge not only of the wildlife but also the flora and fauna that beset this vast landscape.
+Night drives and walking safaris can also take place in private concessions giving guests totally different wildlife experiences.
+Walking safaris offer the opportunity to get up close to the African flora, and as nocturnal animals begin their twilight rounds, night drives are both arresting and educating.
+The level of guiding is second to none as almost all the guides have grown up in the local areas, providing guests with the most outstanding knowledge not only of the wildlife but also the flora and fauna that beset this vast landscape.

 Given the unique ecosystem, a huge and diverse number of animals and birdlife thrive in this oasis and notably, the Okavango is home to many endangered species including the largest population of wild dog in Africa.
-As of 2001 the region once again became home the Big 5, and with the ongoing reintroduction of black and white rhino the projects have proved immensely successful with a number of calves born all to mothers that have been released in to the program.
+As of 2001 the region once again became home to both black and white rhino as the ongoing reintroduction projects have proved immensely successful with a number of calves born all to mothers that have been released in to the program.

 Features in the following itineraries